sophie-kiehl/MIP_280A4_Final_Project/report.md

 which cutadapt
 ```

-2. Trim Universal adapters (as this was the most prevalent adapter according to the fastqc quality reports) and low-quality reads (Phred score beneath 30)
+2. Trim Universal adapters (as this was the most prevalent adapter according to the fastqc quality reports) and remove short (less than 80 bp) and low-quality reads (Phred score beneath 30)

 ```
 cutadapt \